IceHe/lib/java/cmd/java.md

 - _**Linux only** : This option is the **equivalent of specifying `-XX:+UseLargePages`.**_
     - _This option is disabled by default._
-    - _This option pre-allocates all large pages up-front, when memory is reserved; consequently the JVM can’t dynamically grow or shrink large pages memory areas._
+    - _This option pre-allocates all large pages up-front, when memory is reserved; consequently the JVM can't dynamically grow or shrink large pages memory areas._
     - _See `-XX:UseTransparentHugePages` if you want this behavior._
     - _See "Large Pages"._

 _`-XX:+UseLargePages`_

 - _Enables the **use of large page memory**._
-    - _By default, this option is disabled and large page memory isn’t used._
+    - _By default, this option is disabled and large page memory isn't used._
     - _See "Large Pages"._

 _`-XX:+UseMembar`_

 - _Enables **issuing of membars on thread-state transitions.**_
-    - _This option is disabled by default on all platforms except ARM servers, where it’s enabled._
+    - _This option is disabled by default on all platforms except ARM servers, where it's enabled._
-    - _(It’s recommended that you don’t disable this option on ARM servers.)_
+    - _(It's recommended that you don't disable this option on ARM servers.)_

 `-XX:+UsePerfData`